UMEP-dev/UMEP-Tutorials/docs/source/Tutorials/UWGSpatial.rst

    Above: Wind speed and global radiation from epw-file.
 Below: Air temperature from airport compared with grid 9 (click for a larger image).

-Finally, you can also make a spatial grid from your model reults, both as a raster of add output to you grid polygon layer.
+Finally, you can also make a spatial grid from your model reults, both as a raster of add output to your grid polygon layer.
 You will add a new attribute to your grid polygon layer.
 Open the same tool but in UMEP for Processing and use the following settings:

 .. figure:: /images/uwg_analyzer_spatial.jpg
    :alt:  none